ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-15-the-art-compound-interest.md

 > Gary wants to use same strategy as Mike's when Mike has already invested his $1,000 for 10 years.
 Gary has extra money, so he put $2,000, leave in the bank for 10 years, the final money he has in bank is $4,317.85

 Wait...Gary even doubles the inital priciple won't catch up with Mike?
-The answer is because of compound interest, Mike actually had $2158.92 already in the bank, which is more than Gary's initial $2,000
+The answer is because of compound interest, Mike actually had $2158.92 already in the bank at year 10 when Gary starts, the begining fund of Mike is more than Gary's fund $2,000.

+### Monthly Contribution